GrindCrusher/wise-software-docs-storage/enterprise/04-customers/16-pools.md

 # Pools

-This is where you edit size and type of pool or spa information.
+This is where you edit the details of the body of water information.

 ![](https://cdn.realsgii2.dev/wise-software-docs/image_38.fda1c8d4.png)